CSCfi/csc-user-guide/docs/support/tutorials/student_quick.md

     Please read this page carefully!

-This tutorial contains **all the information you need** to get started with using CSC services.
+This tutorial gathers all the information you, as a student, need to get started with using CSC services.

-The easiest way for a student is to **create a student project**.
+The easiest way is to **create a student project**.

 ## Project Details